liquidsiddu/Classification_iris_data/README.md

 # 4. The dataset is of 4 attributes and 150 rows and one attribute is the class.
 # 5. This is the sample dataset which comes with same scale and same attributes.

 #After installing python with Scikit libraries.
-#Step-1
+Follow the below steps.

 # 1. Check with the libraries and its versions.
 # 2. Load Data
 # 3. Import Libraries